Latest Brevis (BREV) News Update

 TLDR

-Brevis is expanding its zero-knowledge infrastructure beyond data verification into prediction markets and DeFi incentives.
+Brevis is quietly expanding its zero-knowledge verification network through strategic partnerships, building critical infrastructure for trustless computation.
 Here are the latest updates:

 Deep Dive